mgill2190/training/SimpleShipment/README.md

 * Must interact with a [RESTful server](https://github.com/typicode/json-server) (GET, PUT)
 * Optionally use AngularJS [ngRoute](https://docs.angularjs.org/api/ngRoute) for routing, and [ngResource](https://docs.angularjs.org/api/ngResource/service/$resource) to interact with RESTful server

-A [skeleton AngularJS application](app) is included in the repository with all dependancies and libraries.
+A [skeleton AngularJS application](app) is included with all dependancies and libraries.

 ### Installation